 Using High-Performance Liquid Chromatography (HPLC), the study quantified specific micronutrients—lutein, zeaxanthin, anhydrolutein, retinol, lycopene, and alpha-tocopherol—within these samples.

 The research meticulously analyzed donor brains' gray and white matter, distinguishing between those affected by AD and healthy elderly controls.
-Through sophisticated analytical techniques, it uncovered startling differences in the levels of critical antioxidants, notably xanthophylls (lutein and zeaxanthin), lycopene, and alpha-tocopherol.
+Through sophisticated analytical techniques, it uncovered differences in the levels of critical antioxidants, notably xanthophylls (lutein and zeaxanthin), lycopene, and alpha-tocopherol.

 The Emergence of XMiAD